oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 - [Full Stack Java with React, Spring Boot, and JHipster](https://auth0.com/blog/full-stack-java-with-react-spring-boot-and-jhipster/)
 - [Build a Beautiful CRUD App with Spring Boot and Angular](https://auth0.com/blog/spring-boot-angular-crud/)
 - [Get Started with Jetty, Java, and OAuth](https://auth0.com/blog/java-jetty-oauth/)

+If you're interested in getting staying informed about Auth0 every month, [subscribe to our Zero Index Newsletter](https://a0.to/nl-signup/java)!

 For more tutorials like this one, follow [@oktadev](https://twitter.com/oktadev) on Twitter.
 We also have a [YouTube channel](https://youtube.com/oktadev) you might like.
 If you have any questions, please leave a comment below!